Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-Recent efforts in VQA-based scenario analysis focus on advancing multimodal reasoning and evaluation across \textit{perception, prediction}, and \textit{planning} tasks in autonomous driving.
-DriveLMM-o1~\cite{ishaq2025drivelmm} introduces a step-by-step reasoning dataset based on nuScenes, incorporating both images and LiDAR points into the QA context.
-Their QA pairs are initially generated using GPT-4 and subsequently refined through human annotation.
-The authors fine-tune InternVL2.5-8B using LoRA, demonstrating improved performance on reasoning and final answer accuracy across perception, prediction, and planning.
-AutoDrive-QA~\cite{khalili2025autodrive} converts open-ended QA pairs from DriveLM~\cite{sima2024drivelm}, LingoQA~\cite{marcu2024lingoqa}, and NuScenes-QA~\cite{qian2024nuscenes} into multiple-choice questions using GPT-4o, adding distractors, which are plausible but incorrect answer choices designed to reflect realistic domain-specific errors, to simulate realistic errors.
+Recent works in \gls{vqa}-based scenario analysis focus on advancing multimodal reasoning and evaluation across \textit{perception, prediction}, and \textit{planning} tasks in autonomous driving.
+DriveLMM-o1~\cite{ishaq2025drivelmm} introduces a step-by-step reasoning dataset based on nuScenes, incorporating both images and LiDAR points into the \gls{qa} context.
+Their \gls{qa} pairs are initially generated using GPT-4 and subsequently refined through human annotation.
+The authors fine-tune InternVL2.5-8B using \gls{lora}, demonstrating improved performance on reasoning and final answer accuracy across perception, prediction, and planning.
+AutoDrive-QA~\cite{khalili2025autodrive} converts open-ended \gls{qa} pairs from DriveLM~\cite{sima2024drivelm}, LingoQA~\cite{marcu2024lingoqa}, and NuScenes-QA~\cite{qian2024nuscenes} into multiple-choice questions using GPT-4o, adding distractors, which are plausible but incorrect answer choices designed to reflect realistic domain-specific errors, to simulate realistic errors.
 This forms a standardized benchmark to evaluate pre-trained \glspl{vlm} across key scenario analysis tasks across perception, prediction, and planning.

-Despite these advances, most of the current VQAs overlook traffic rules and real-world driving conventions.
-Future work should incorporate rule-aware QA, grounded in road semantics (e.g., right-of-way rules and road signal compliance), to enable more realistic and safety-relevant scenario reasoning.
+Despite these advances, most of the current \gls{vqa}s overlook traffic rules and real-world driving conventions.
+Future work should incorporate traffic rule-aware \gls{qa}, grounded in road semantics (e.g., right-of-way rules and road signal compliance), to enable more realistic and safety-relevant scenario reasoning.

-\textbf{Metrics:} (I) \textit{Answer Accuracy}, based on binary or multiple-choice correctness in response to perception, planning, and reasoning questions~\cite{inoue2024nuscenes, choudhary2024talk2bev, ishaq2025drivelmm}; and (II) \textit{Language Generation Quality}, measured using BLEU, CIDEr, METEOR, and ROUGE-L scores to evaluate caption and reasoning fluency~\cite{inoue2024nuscenes, nie2024reason2drive};